27 November 2006

 “He’s recovering from an injury and the yellow means, ‘no body contact’ with him,” Brad said looking at his Dad.

 “Some things in hockey never change.
-I was just checking to see if you knew,” Dan smiled tapping Brad’s helmet again, “Thanks you so much Dad, this is absolutely fantastic!”
-Brad sat wide eyed like a little kid on Christmas morning.
+I was just checking to see if you knew,” Dan smiled tapping Brad’s helmet again, “Thank you so much Dad, this is absolutely fantastic!”
+Brad sat wide-eyed like a little kid on Christmas morning.